Utak-West/Top-Notch-New-Jersey/seo/service-areas/union-county.md

 **Customer Testimonial:**
 *"Pedro transformed our 1960s kitchen into a modern masterpiece.
 His electrical expertise meant we could add all the smart features we wanted without hiring multiple contractors.
 The project was completed exactly on schedule."* - Sarah M., Westfield

-#### Linden Whole House Electrical Upgrade
+#### Linden Complete Home Renovation
 **Project Details:**
 - **Location:** Linden, NJ
-- **Investment:** $11,500
+- **Investment:** $45,000
-- **Timeline:** 1 week
+- **Timeline:** 6 weeks
-- **Challenge:** Replace knob and tube wiring in 1940s colonial
+- **Challenge:** Modernize 1940s colonial with kitchen and bathroom updates

 **Customer Testimonial:**
-*"Pedro rewired our entire house and upgraded our electrical panel.
-His knowledge of older Union County homes was invaluable.
-We now have safe, reliable power throughout our home."* - Michael R., Linden
+*"Pedro transformed our entire home with a beautiful new kitchen and updated bathroom.
+His electrical expertise meant all the modern features were seamlessly integrated.
+The project coordination was flawless."* - Michael R., Linden

 #### Summit Master Bathroom Renovation
 **Project Details:**